 By using a car-based platform, crossovers avoid those shortcomings, while keeping many of the things -- like practicality, passenger space and rugged styling -- that people like about SUVs.
 While crossovers are heavier than most cars, they tend to be lighter than SUVs.
 That helps them get better gas mileage.
 Also, with their car underpinnings, crossovers drive more like a car than SUVs do.
 In fact, once you get behind the wheel of a crossover you might feel like you're piloting a tall station wagon.
 Their car-based platforms help make crossovers much more maneuverable in the city and in tight parking lots -- something that can be tough in an SUV.
 Crossovers also tend to have smoother rides and better handling than SUVs do, making them comfortable enough for commuting.
 Of course, to get all this you give up the ability to tackle harsh off-road trails or tow heavy loads -- but as soaring crossover sales show, many car shoppers are willing to make the tradeoff.

-For more information about crossover vehicles and SUVs, follow the links on the next page.
+For more information about crossover vehicles and SUVs, follow the links below.

 - 5 Crossover Vehicles with the Best Fuel Economy

 - 5 Strangest Vehicles Ever Made

 - Car Smarts: Suspensions